MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-entire-sqlserver-slow.md

 ## Step 2: Troubleshoot the OS issues

 Check if the operating system where SQL Server is running is slow in its response.
-For example, the mouse moves slowly, and windows don't respond for long periods of time.
+For example, the mouse moves slowly, and windows don't respond for long periods.

-Common issues include [High CPU across all CPUs](#high-cpu-across-all-cpus), [Low physical/virtual memory](#low-physicalvirtual-memory), and [Slow I/O](#slow-io):
+Common issues include [High CPU across all CPUs](#high-cpu-across-all-cpus), [Low physical/virtual memory](#low-physicalvirtual-memory), and [Slow I/O](#slow-io).

 ### High CPU across all CPUs

 This issue could be caused by other applications, the OS, or drivers running on the system.

-To troubleshoot this issue, use Task Manager, Performance Monitor or Resource Monitor to identify this issue.
+To troubleshoot this issue, use Task Manager, Performance Monitor, or Resource Monitor to identify this issue.
 For more information, see [High CPU usage troubleshooting guidance](/troubleshoot/windows-server/performance/troubleshoot-high-cpu-usage-guidance).

 ### Low physical/virtual memory

-This issue could be caused by applications, drivers, or OS consuming entire memory.
+This issue could be caused by applications, drivers, or OS consuming the entire memory.
 Use the following methods to troubleshoot this issue:

 - Check the Application event log for errors like "Your system is low on virtual memory".
 - Open **Task manager**, select **Performance** > **Memory** to check for memory being consumed entirely.